zrythm/zrythm/README.md

-Zrythm is a free modern music production system, also known as DAW.
+Zrythm is a highly automated Digital Audio Workstation (DAW) designed to be featureful and intuitive to use.
+Zrythm sets itself apart from other DAWs by allowing extensive automation via built-in LFOs and envelopes and intuitive MIDI or audio editing and arranging via clips.

-It aims to be highly modular, meaning everything should be automatable and inter-connectable, making it suitable for electronic music.
+In the usual Composing -> Mixing -> Mastering workflow, Zrythm puts the most focus on the Composing part.
+It allows musicians to quickly lay down and process their musical ideas without taking too much time for unnecessary work.

-It is written in C and it uses the GTK+3 toolkit.
-Bits and pieces are taken from other programs like Ardour and Jalv.
+It is written in C and uses the GTK+3 toolkit, with bits and pieces taken from other programs like Ardour and Jalv.
+Zrythm is free software licensed under the GPLv3+.

 More info at https://www.zrythm.org